 To be considered for a seat on the board, a candidate must be a fiduciary (e.g. owner, president, CEO) of a current dues-paying Member business at any level of membership and must submit an application online by September 27.

 What Are The Requirements For An NCIA Board Member?

 Board members serve two-year terms and are responsible for overseeing the association’s overall strategy and budget, assist in the development of strategic relationships, and as ambassadors of NCIA, they represent nearly 2,000 member businesses.
 In general, the NCIA board meets in person twice and conducts 2-3 video conferences per year.

 What’s New About This Year’s Process For Nominations?

 The new process allows any fiduciary (e.g. owner, president CEO) of a member business to apply to serve a two-year term on the Board of Directors.

 The selection process will now be overseen by a Nominations Committee and a slate of candidates will be chosen.
 Candidates not chosen during the selection process may seek an independent nomination to go before a vote of the NCIA membership.

 How Are The Board Positions Selected?

 Once the application period closes, NCIA’s nominating committee will convene to carefully review and score all applications.
-The committee will ultimately select a slate of nominees to fill nine available board seats that are best suited to bring additional talent, resources, and diversity to our growing organization, based on their qualifications.
+The committee will ultimately select a slate of nominees to fill eight available board seats that are best suited to bring additional talent, resources, and diversity to our growing organization, based on their qualifications.

 Our nominating committee will be comprised of the chairs of our 13 member committees as well as a select number of current board members whose terms are not expiring this year.